iamabjain/moviebuff/README.md

 # moviebuff
-UI to search and query Movies
+A very simple UI to search and query Movies for the movie buff inside you !

+This project will display the dynamic content from the Movie DB API & that content will be displayed on a very simple UI.